tripathiu/tripathiu.github.io/README.md

 My name is Utkarsh Tripathi and this is my showcase.

-## Projects 💻
+## Projects 🔧

 ### Unity

-I am currently prototyping a space shooter game on Unity!
+I am currently prototyping a space shooter game inspired by the classic Atari game Asteroids!
+Here is the progress so far...

-*Weekly Progress:*
+**Weekly Progress**

 #### Week 1